 When it comes to publishing your book, you have a few options, depending on your budget, timeline, and your book’s marketability.
 To understand the different types of publishing concerning audience and sales potential, let’s break down publishing types.

 - Traditional publishing

 Traditional publishers require a formal submission from a literary agent who typically takes a percentage of your advance and sometimes a cut of your royalties.
 If a publisher accepts your manuscript, they acquire the rights.

 Many authors don’t realize that a publisher may or may not offer an advance payment, and royalty payments are typically less than 5%.
-Some publishers may also ask for input for your cover regarding editing and marketing, but they have full control.
+Some publishers may also ask for input for your cover regarding editing and marketing, but they have full control and the final say.

-Self-publishing has become more common, with Amazon and Bookbaby streamlining the process with their online services.
-While this does have some great benefits to the author, full creative control comes with many responsibilities, putting self-publishing authors at risk.
+Self-publishing has become more common, with assisted self publishing companies and distributors streamlining the process with their online services.
+While this does have some great benefits to the author, full creative control comes with many responsibilities.

-Securing and financing the editing, design, marketing, and production of their book means errors and unprofessional-looking work are common telltales of the self-published author.
+Securing and financing the editing, design, marketing, and production of their book is the first step.
 If choosing the self-publishing route, it’s best to hire an editor with credible references and to leave your design and illustration to the professionals.